7 Easily Missed Danger Signs Your Retail Business Is Failing

 7. New customer acquisition costs have increased

-In 2018, online furniture retailer Wayfair revealed they had spent $196 each on its 3.6 million new customers.
-Brick and mortar retailers often run sales and promotions to get shoppers to come in the door, but unless your average ticket can support it, you often are chasing your tail.
+In 2018, online furniture retailer Wayfair revealed it had spent $196 each on its 3.6 million new customers.
+Brick-and-mortar retailers often run sales and promotions to attract shoppers, but unless your average ticket can support it, you are often chasing your tail.

 While it’s true, promoting loss leaders is a tried-and-true way to get shoppers, without margins, it can be destroying profits.
 If your untrained staff can only sell the low-margin, low-profit sale items, it makes it even worse, leading to a failing retail store unless you correct course.